Hamiltonian circle actions with minimal isolated fixed points

-\begin{theorem} Let the circle act in a Hamiltonian fashion on a compact $2n$-dimensional symplectic manifold $(M, \omega)$ with $n+1$ isolated fixed points.
-Then the following conditions are equivalent: \begin{enumerate} \item $M$ has the same first Chern class as $\CP^n$, i.e., $c_1(M) = (n+1)x$, where $x\in H^2(M; \Z)$ is a generator. \item $M$ has the same integral cohomology ring as $\CP^n$. \item $M$ has the same total Chern class as $\CP^n$. \item The $S^1$ representations at the fixed points are the same as those of a standard circle action on $\CP^n$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $(M, \omega)$ be a compact $2n$-dimensional Hamiltonian $S^1$-manifold with fixed point set consisting of $n+1$ isolated points, $P_0, P_1, \cdots, P_n$, and let $\phi\colon M\to\R$ be the moment map.
+Assume $[\omega]$ is an integral class.
+If the integer $\phi(P_n)-\phi(P_0)$ occurs as a weight of the $S^1$-action at some fixed point, then all the following are true. \begin{enumerate} \item The integral cohomology ring of $M$ is isomorphic to that of $\CP^n$. \item The total Chern class of $M$ is isomorphic to that of $\CP^n$. \item The sets of weights of the $S^1$-action at all the fixed points on $M$ are isomorphic to those of a standard circle action on $\CP^n$ (as in Example~\ref{CP^n}). \end{enumerate} \end{theorem}

-\begin{theorem} Let the circle act in a Hamiltonian fashion on a compact $2n$-dimensional symplectic manifold $(M, \omega)$ with $n+1$ isolated fixed points, where $n\geq 3$ is odd.
-Then the following conditions are equivalent: \begin{enumerate} \item $M$ has the same first Chern class as $\Gt_2(\R^{n+2})$, i.e., $c_1(M) = nx$, where $x\in H^2(M; \Z)$ is a generator. \item $M$ has the same integral cohomology ring as $\Gt_2(\R^{n+2})$. \item $M$ has the same total Chern class as $\Gt_2(\R^{n+2})$. \item The $S^1$ representations at the fixed points are the same as those of a standard circle action on $\Gt_2(\R^{n+2})$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $(M, \omega)$ be a compact $2n$-dimensional Hamiltonian $S^1$-manifold with fixed point set consisting of $n+1$ isolated points, $P_0, P_1, \cdots, P_n$, and let $\phi\colon M\to\R$ be the moment map.
+Assume $[\omega]$ is an integral class.
+If $\phi(P_{n-1})-\phi(P_0)=\phi(P_n)-\phi(P_1)$ holds and this integer occurs as a weight of the $S^1$-action at some fixed point, but the integer $\phi(P_n)-\phi(P_0)$ is not a weight at any fixed point, then $n\geq 3$ is odd, and all the following are true. \begin{enumerate} \item The integral cohomology ring of $M$ is isomorphic to that of $\Gt_2(\R^{n+2})$. \item The total Chern class of $M$ is isomorphic to that of $\Gt_2(\R^{n+2})$. \item The sets of weights of the $S^1$-action at all the fixed points on $M$ are isomorphic to those of a standard circle action on $\Gt_2(\R^{n+2})$ (as in Example~\ref{grasso}). \end{enumerate} \end{theorem}

-\begin{theorem} Let the circle act holomorphically and in a Hamiltonian fashion on a compact complex $n$-dimensional K\"ahler manifold $M$ with $n+1$ isolated fixed points.
-When one of $(1)$, $(2)$ and $(4)$ in Theorem~\ref{equiv1} is satisfied, $M$ is $S^1$-equivariantly biholomorphic and is $S^1$-equivariantly symplectomorphic to $\CP^n$.
-When $n\geq 3$ is odd, and one of $(1)$, $(2)$ and $(4)$ in Theorem~\ref{equiv2} is satisfied, $M$ is $S^1$-equivariantly biholomorphic and is $S^1$-equivariantly symplectomorphic to $\Gt_2(\R^{n+2})$. \end{theorem}
+If the symplectic manifold we consider is K\"ahler and the $S^1$-action is holomorphic, by a theorem of Kobayashi and Ochiai \cite{KO}, and by our work in \cite[Prop.
+4.2 and Sec.
+5]{L}, we can conclude the following: under the assumptions of Theorem~\ref{lw1}, $M$ is $S^1$-equivariantly biholomorphic to $\CP^n$, and is $S^1$-equivariantly symplectomorphic to $\CP^n$; under the assumptions of Theorem~\ref{lw2}, $M$ is $S^1$-equivariantly biholomorphic to $\Gt_2(\R^{n+2})$, and is $S^1$-equivariantly symplectomorphic to $\Gt_2(\R^{n+2})$, with $n\geq 3$ odd.

-In \cite{GS}, Godinho and Sabatini proved Theorem~\ref{equiv1} for the particular case when $\dim(M) = 8$.
-Our ideas of proof are very different.